Racism in Japan: Koreans

 In 2014, a United States government human rights report expressed concern about the abuse and harassment directed against Korean nationals by Japanese right-wing groups such as the Uyoku dantai.
-In 2022, it was reported that anti-Korean racism in Japan has been on the rise, with homes burned and death threats made towards ethnic Korean communities.
+In 2022, it was reported that anti-Korean racism in Japan has been on the rise, with homes burned, including one in Utoro district in Uji, and death threats made towards ethnic Korean communities.

 Mainland Chinese

 Mainland Chinese are the largest legal minority in Japan (according to the 2018 statistics as shown above).
 An investigator from the United Nations Commission on Human Rights (UNCHR) said, racism against Koreans and Chinese is deeply rooted in Japan because of history and culture.